 TIP: The default break system seems inspired by the Pomodoro Technique, just like the one in the strechly app, which helps you schedule regular breaks while also providing useful health tips.

-Furthermore, in the top-right corner, you get an overview of your Daily progress to help you achieve your goals and keep track of the overall time spent focusing on everyday tasks.
+Next, in the top-right corner, you get an overview of your Daily progress to help you achieve your goals and keep track of the overall time spent focusing on everyday tasks.
 Keep in mind that you need to complete or stop a focus session for it to register towards your Daily progress.

 The World Clock helps you get an overview of the time zones that interest you.
-This comes in handy if you spend a lot of time traveling or have friends or colleagues who live in different parts of the world.
+This comes in handy if you spend a lot of time traveling or have friends or colleagues who live in other parts of the world.
 Additionally, you can quickly compare the times in different countries and avoid the math of it all. 🙂